Azure/azure-sdk-for-ios/sdk/communication/AzureCommunicationChat/README.md

 ### Add thread members

-Use the `add` method to add members to the thread.
+Use the `add` method to add members to a thread.

 - `AddChatThreadMembersRequest` is used to list the `ChatThreadMember`s to be added to the thread.
 - `id`, required, is the `CommunicationUser.identifier` you created before.
 Refer to [User and User Access Tokens](#User-and-User-Access-Tokens).